ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 - **Testing Delays?**: If users are hard to reach, use GDSC peers as a proxy and plan real-world tests later.
 - **Bugs Galore?**: Use online forums (e.g., Stack Overflow) or GDSC mentors to troubleshoot.
 - **Internet Issues?**: Test offline features (e.g., with Flutter) if connectivity is spotty in rural Pakistan.

-## Pakistan-Specific Build and Test Ideas
-- **SDG 4 (Quality Education)**: Build an offline learning app with Flutter, test with rural Punjab students to ensure it works without internet.
-- **SDG 6 (Clean Water)**: Develop a water quality tracker with Google Cloud, test with Karachi residents using local water samples.
-- **SDG 13 (Climate Action)**: Create a flood alert system with Firebase, test with Sindh farmers to verify alert accuracy.

 ## Next Steps
 With your solution built and tested, you’re almost there!
 Proceed to **Step 7: Iterate and Submit** to refine your project and submit your demo video.